Skip to main content

 • People with existing illness or chronic health conditions such as:

-• breathing problems (asthma, bronchitis, home-assisted ventilation, restricted breathing capacity, emphysema, etc...)
+• breathing problems (asthma, bronchitis, on home-assisted ventilation, restricted breathing capacity, emphysema, etc...)

 • heart conditions